What is Thinkalong?

 Center for Media Literacy - A pioneer in its field, the Center for Media Literacy (CML) is an educational organization that provides leadership, public education, professional development and evidence-based educational resources nationally and internationally.
 ThinkalongTM features questions from the CML MediaLit Kit™ that provide a research-based teaching strategy based on longstanding theoretical foundations to help students gain media literacy skills.

 Looking for a better way to serve local teachers, Connecticut Public decided to build direct and collaborative relationships by encouraging teachers to invest their own ideas in the process of creating a necessary classroom tool based on their direction.
 This is some of the feedback that we received on Thinkalong so far.

-“I really like the debate portion of Thinkalong.
-My students doing research and gathering evidence on multiple sides of a topic and it provides a chance to take it to another level on skills that they’re going to need beyond middle school as they get ready for high school.”
+“I really like the debate portion of ThinkalongTM and my students are doing research and gathering evidence on multiple sides of a topic and it provides a chance to take it to another level on skills that they’re going to need beyond middle school as they get ready for high school.”